-The word “ecos” in Greek (οίκος) means “home.”
+The word “ecos” (οίκος) means “home” in Greek.
 In Latin, it means habitat or environment.
 Our mission is to create products that are safer for your ecos and the ecos of our planet.
-We chose ECOS® as the brand name for our first plant-powered laundry detergent back in 1990.
+We chose ECOS as the brand name for our first plant-powered laundry detergent back in 1990.

 We use the term “plant-powered” because our surfactants are derived from plants.
 Surfactants are the active agents that provide the cleaning power in our formulas.
 Our surfactants are made from plant sources such as coconuts, potatoes and beets.

 ECOS products are made without many ingredients found in conventional cleaning products that can harm people and the environment, such as dyes, optical brighteners, formaldehyde donors, ammonia, chlorine bleach, phthalates, parabens and phosphates.
-Our products are also pH balanced and readily biodegradable, and they are never tested on animals.
+Our products are also pH balanced and have readily biodegradable formulas, and they are never tested on animals.

 The prefix “hypo” means “low”; this means hypo-allergenic products have low allergenic potential.
 This is verified by a repeat insult patch test, commonly called RIPT, in which human subjects are repeatedly exposed to our products and monitored to ensure that there is no irritation.
 These results are then reviewed and approved by a dermatologist.
 It’s important to keep in mind that our hypoallergenic products are unlikely to cause an allergic reaction, but since everyone is different, it’s possible for some individuals to have a reaction.